Tourists will flock to London for Olympics - study

 Last November, the European Tour Operators Association said it was seeing an average 90 percent downturn in bookings to Britain from the rest of Europe over the Olympic period.

-The Amadeus data was gathered by ForwardKeys.com and can be viewed in more detail here
+The Amadeus data was gathered by ForwardKeys.com and can be viewed in more detail at